dpankros/meteor-autojoin/README.md

   }
 }
 ```
-Arrays work in the same way, just define an array property in your SimpleSchema.
+Arrays work in the same way, just define an array property in your
+Simple-Schema.

 ## Advanced Usage
 AutoJoin has basic configuration capabilities.
 These are done be setting